Skip to main content

 tcb deploy [serviceName] [options] # Top-level alias

-tcb [options] # Standalone command (automatically routes to app deploy when no subcommand is provided)
+tcb [options] # Bare command (routes to app deploy when no subcommand given)

 Parameters